 Enjoy the views from Gibralfaro Castle

-There’s no denying, it’s a steep climb to the entrance.
-However, it’s not far and you can stop at the Mirador de Gibralfaro (viewpoint) on the way up.
-From here, you’ll get a panoramic views of the old bullring (La Malagueta), the city of Malaga and the port.
+You can catch your breath on the way up at the Mirador de Gibralfaro (viewpoint), where you’ll get panoramic views of the old bullring (La Malagueta), Malaga city, and the bustling port.

-Once you’re inside, take a walk around the ramparts to admire the Moorish architecture.
-You can also have a look in the small military museum or have a break at the café.
-Plus, remember to keep a look out for the black squirrels, which are native to the area.
+Once inside Gibralfaro Castle, take a stroll around the ramparts to admire the stunning Moorish architecture that defines this historic site.
+You can also visit the small military museum, grab a coffee at the café, or even spot the black squirrels that are native to the area.

 Explore Alcazaba

-As I mentioned earlier, you can buy a ticket which allows access to Alcazaba and the castle.
+As mentioned earlier, you can buy a combined ticket that gives you access to both Alcazaba and Gibralfaro Castle, making it a great value option.

 Visit the Roman Ampitheatre